mfkiwl/rk-open-docs/DDR/Rockchip-Developer-Guide-DDR-EN.md

 According to the results of the released tool "deskew automatic scanning tool", select the `"mid"` value and add it to the corresponding dts definition.

 Please according to "3228H deskew automatic scanning tool instruction. pdf" to use "deskew automatic scanning tool".

+### Adjusting the de-skew in loader

+Only RK3308 support modifying the de-skew in loader.

+Chip Type：**RK3308**

+Required documents:

+deskew automatic scanning tool, 3308_deskew.exe, RK3308_DDRXPXXXXXX_Template_VXX_de-skew.txt, rk3308_ddr_XXXMHz_uartX_mX_vX.XX.bin

+Modify method:

+According to the results of the released tool "deskew automatic scanning tool", select the `"mid"` value and add it to the corresponding definition in RK3308_DDRXPXXXXXX_Template_VXX_de-skew.txt.
+Using 3308_deskew.exe, change the definition of de-skew on rk3308_ddrxpxxxxxx_template_vxx_de-skew.txt to rk3308_ddr_xxxmhz_uartx_mx_vx.xx.bin.

+Please according to "deskew automatic scanning tool instruction. pdf" to use "deskew automatic scanning tool".